We don’t think wool scarves get the gratitude they deserve.

 But there’s one piece of clothing – or rather accessory – that trumps them all: the aforementioned wool scarf.
 While coats, jumpers and thermal layers in general are key when it comes to combating the cold, none of them offer quite the comfort of a wool scarf.
 A wool scarf keeps you warm without judgement and without the fear that you’re somehow doing it all wrong – it certainly doesn’t interfere with anything else you’re wearing.

 So what wool scarves do we recommend?
-The white mohair-mix one from Loewe with green beading is especially nice, but then so is the Max Mara cashmere two-tone or any by Acne Studios – we like most of them really.
-And once winter is no longer with us, you can just – eventually – use your wool scarf as a premium travel blanket instead – how exciting!
+The striped one from Gucci is especially nice, but then so is the Ambar x Mariouwow snake one in ochre.
+Or any by Acne Studios – we like most of them really.
+And once winter chills (and the lasting effects of a global pandemic) have departed us, you can just use your wool scarf as a premium travel blanket instead – how exciting!